karstendick/movie-math/spec.md

 **Contrastive Search:**
 - Like "Inception" but not "confusing"
 - Like "The Godfather" but not "violent"
-- Like "Eternal Sunshine" but not "depressing"
+- Like "Eternal Sunshine" but not "sad"
-- Like "Parasite" but not "subtitles"
+- Like "The Matrix" but not "action-heavy"

 **Movie Blending:**
 - "The Matrix" + "Her"